Mark-MDO47/CforArduinoClass/02_LetsGetTalking/README.md

 } // end setup()
 ```

 For now, just think of the **Serial.begin(115200);** and the block inside **while (!Serial)** as a way to initialize the **Serial** object.
-For now, it is enough if you accept thatthis is just how we get it working.
+For now, it is enough if you accept that this is just how we get it working.
-- If you are interested in learning more, see https://www.arduino.cc/reference/en/language/functions/communication/serial/ifserial/
+- **TLDR** - if you are interested in learning more, see https://www.arduino.cc/reference/en/language/functions/communication/serial/ifserial/

 The next thing we see is **Serial.println("");**.
 - The "" is a double-quoted string of zero characters, so it creates an address that points to a zero-terminated ASCII string.
 Since there are no characters inside the "", the zero-terminated ASCII string starts with the ASCII NUL (zero) character and then ends; it is of length one.
 - Serial.println("") takes this pointer to a string with just the NUL character and prints or displays it, stopping before printing the NUL.
-Serial.print**ln** then creates a new line.
+Because it is Serial.print**ln** it then creates a new line.
 If we used Serial.print("") instead of Serial.print**ln**(""), it would not create a new line.
 - You can think of it as if the Arduino program was typing in a text editor:
   - Serial.print("aa"); Serial.print("bb"); Serial.println("cc"); - types aabbcc then (because the last one is print**ln**) presses enter
 - The ; at the end terminates the code statement; the // means to ignore the rest of the line.
 - The result is that we print/display a blank line.
+  - **TLDR** - different operating systems (Windows:tm:, Linux, etc.) will use different ASCII characters or even sequences of ASCII characters to indicate a new line, usually one or more of **LF** and **CR**.
+Serial.println() will do something that works on the Arduino Serial Monitor.
+C/C++ compilers that support many operating systems will use some method of **localization** to generate the correct sequence for a new line on that operating system.

 The rest of the Serial.print and Serial.println statements follow the above pattern.
 Notice that we can use one (or more) lines for a code statement or we can put more than one code statement on one line.
 The compiler does not care.

 Here are a few other capabilities we use in the **setup()** code:
-- strlen() (see #include "string.h" above) counts the number of ASCII bytes NOT including the zero termination.
+- **Syntax** - strlen() (see #include "string.h" above) counts the number of ASCII bytes NOT including the zero termination.
 This works the same in all three usages.
-- sizeof() counts the number of bytes in the actual thing within the parentheses **()**:
+- **Syntax** - sizeof() counts the number of bytes in the actual thing within the parentheses **()**:
   - str_num is an array of 13 bytes so sizeof(str_num) returns 13
   - str_ptr is a pointer to an array of 13 bytes, but the pointer is two bytes so it returns 2
   - "Hello World!" (at least in this C compiler's mind) is an array of 13 bytes